-- A bright stimulating classroom within the main school. - Different learning areas within and outside the classroom. - A separate access for foundation and KS1 pupils. - Toilets next door to the classroom for the sole use of foundation and KS1 pupils. - A secure outdoor area with a range of surfaces and levels. - A separate playground for foundation stage pupils, however, they can go and integrate with KS1 if they choose.
+- A bright stimulating classroom within the main school. - Different learning areas within and outside the classroom. - Toilets next door to the classroom for the sole use of the pupils. - A secure outdoor area with a range of surfaces and levels.

+A separate play area for foundation stage pupils when appropriate.